Consolidated Summary Report

 - Once you are done choosing report options, select Update Report.

-- The report will generate and then open at the bottom of the page.
+- Once the report is generated, it opens at the bottom of the page.
 The view will differ based on how you grouped the students in step 4—the example below is grouped by district, then schools.

 The summary of the scores for the chosen Star product are shown.
 Each class's mean or median Scaled Score (whichever you chose in step 6) is used to give them an overall ranking (in the Rank column).
 The bottom row of the table shows the mean or median scores for all of the selected students.